lucmaki/AlbumDreamer/README.md

 https://github.com/lucmaki/AlbumDreamer/assets/26182176/c0d0be82-0cba-4abc-bbcd-ae055b1752be

 ## TLDR
 A generative AI Pipeline that employs text-to-text, text-to-image and text-to-music models for creating musical albums for any concept of our choosing.
-The planning phase before generating allows the album's tracks to be diverse and narratively tied.
+Through an AI director planning phase, the album's tracks gain cohesion between one another, with diversity and narrative flows.

 ## Features
 - **Overarching Director**: A text2text model serves as a director: analyses the concept, plans the soundscape, and generates prompts so that everything fits together with a kind of narrative flow.